-The log books or sub system EIDP shall accompany the hardware whenever it is placed under the custody of another organisation and this organisation shall update and maintain these records.
-None compliance with ADI: The instrument log book will not form part of the EIDP and will not accompany the instrument at the time of acceptance / delivery (Section 13) However they shall be available on request.
+The log books shall accompany the hardware whenever it is placed under the custody of another organisation and this organisation shall update and maintain these records.
+The instrument log book will form part of the Acceptance Data Package which will accompany the instrument at the time of acceptance / delivery (Section 11).